JohnChod2130/2015-tutorials/final/introduction_to_the_shell.md

 Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate amongst them.

 ****
-**Short Exercise**

-Now, list the contents of the /bin directory.
-Do you see anything familiar in there?

 ****